-“Pigeon’s blood” ruby
+“Pigeon’s blood” rubies

 In fact, “Burmese rubies” are nothing more than a much-touted brand name, such as “Colombian emeralds” or “Golconda diamonds”.
-In absolutely any mining location both the highest quality stones and the completely unsuitable ones for jewelry can be found.
+In absolutely any mining location both the highest quality stones and completely unsuitable ones for jewelry can be found.
 Yet none of the sources can be a guarantor.
-All three of the above-mentioned deposits (Burma, Colombia, and India’s Golconda) were the first known sources of high-end minerals.
+All three of the above-mentioned deposits (Burma, Colombia, and Golconda) were the first known sources of high-end minerals.
 Thus other mines that have been discovered relatively recently will only be able to compete with the popularity of old ones after but a few centuries.

-The vast majority of this category of corundum ennobles by heat treatment, as well as by filling the voids with glass.
+The vast majority of this category of corundum ennobles by heat treatment, as well as by filling the cracks with glass.
+When the crystal is heated to 800-1200 degrees Celsius, an unwanted bluish tint disappears, and when the temperature rises to 1400-1800 degrees, the rutile needles “break” and become almost invisible.
+In the process of calcination, various elements are added to the furnace, which contribute to the ruby purity improvement.
 Subjected to a similar treatment, these minerals always look cleaner and more intense than they were originally.
-But the cost will be much cheaper than their untreated counterpart.
+But the cost will be much cheaper than that of their untreated counterparts.

 It is important to note that over 99% of all rubies available on the jewelry market are ennobled.
 The number of stones that have not undergone any treatment that are clean, bright and saturated, can only be measured as a few thousand pieces.

 Like most gemstones, ruby has pleochroism.
 This is the appearance of different tints of color in the crystal.
-Thus from one side it can appear purple-red, while the other one could be more of an orange-red.
+Thus from one side it can appear purple-red, while from the other it could be more of an orange-red.
 The cutter’s task is to minimize the orange tint.
 Instead they try to make the color of the stone as close to the “pigeon blood” color as possible.
 However, experts are almost always striving to keep the maximum weight of the stone.
 This is the reason why they usually prefer to sacrifice the purity and color for the sake of carat weight.

 The influence of a ruby’s weight on its value

 Size always matters!
 For example, the cost per carat for a 5 cts ruby can be ten times higher than a 1 ct stone with similar characteristics.
 A top stone’s price may be measured in millions.
-For example, in May 2015 the Sotheby’s auction set a new world record for the precious red corundum, selling a ring with 25.59 cts of ruby for $32.4 million, or more than $1.2 million per carat.
+For example, in May 2015 the Sotheby’s auction set a new world record for the precious red corundum, selling a ring with 25.59 cts of ruby for $32.4 million, working out to more than $1.2 million per carat.

-When it comes to minerals of exceptional quality and color, the seller will try to get as many certificates as possible (there should be a minimum of two), confirming the origin of the stone (determined by the chemical composition), as well as its unique characteristics.
+The most objective conclusions for assessing rubies come from Swiss Gübelin and SSEF labs, while American AGL or GIA are also considered as authoritative figures.
+As for the GRS reports, they are mainly needed by those who want to sell the stone, as the ruby testing system, invented by this company, sounds more pleasant and attractive for the less savvy buyers.
+However, when it comes to minerals of exceptional quality and color, the seller will try to get as many certificates as possible (there should be a minimum of two), confirming the origin of the stone (determined by the chemical composition), as well as its unique characteristics.
 For example, the aforementioned ruby record-holder at the Sotheby’s auction provided two reports — from SSEF and Gübelin.